 Field experience is an integral part of the Teacher Preparation Program.
 Each candidate is expected to complete a sequentially planned series of field experiences in diverse settings, and meet cluster requirements of their individual program plan.
 (See program plans for specific number of field experiences and cluster requirement information.)
 Field experiences are coordinated through the Office of Field Placement.

 PROGRAM DELIVERY MODEL

-The M.A.T. in Secondary Education program is offered at Mercer's Atlanta and Macon campuses.
+The M.A.T. in Secondary Education program is offered on Mercer’s Macon campus, and admits students five times per year in August, October, January, March, and May on the Atlanta campus, and once per year in May at the Henry County and Macon locations.
 Classes are presented one evening a week on a 16-week semester schedule.
 The program is offered in an in-class format, and allows students the flexibility to attend class either full- or part-time.
 Students are also required to participate in field experiences, which are during the day.